jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 ### Chain Conflicts Together

 Pointers seem to be the solution to many problems.
 Like the binary search tree, we use indirection to link certain items together.
-As shown below, instead of puting item direction in the table, we put a pointer in the table, which points to a single link list.
+As shown below, instead of puting item directly in the table, we put a pointer in the table, which points to a single link list.
 Single link list holds all the items of the same bucket.
 In the following diagram:
 `H(key) = key`,  H() is identity function, just for illustration only `M(hash,table_size)=hash%table_size`, M is frequently used simple mapping function: mod where `table_size=10`